1terabyteflor/1terabyteflor/README.md

 **Software Engineer / Frontend Developer 👩‍💻**

 I am a Software Engineer with experience in web platforms and new technologies.
-Frontend Dev at [Newtro](https://newtro.xyz) Constantly evolving and collaborating with artists, studios and tech projects.
+Constantly evolving and collaborating with artists, studios and tech collectives.

+Frontend Dev at [Newtro](https://newtro.xyz)

 ### Get in touch 🔗